tomcam/postgres/docs/README.md

 ### Looking at the psql prompt
 A few things appear, then the `psql` prompt is displayed.
-The name of the current database appears before the prmopt.
+The name of the current database appears before the prompt.

 ````
 psql (11.1, server 11.0)